 Where to stay in San Francisco:

-- Holiday Inn Express and Suites Fisherman’s Wharf – near the waterfront, Pier 39, and North Beach
+- Holiday Inn Express and Suites Fisherman’s Wharf – central location near the waterfront, Pier 39, and North Beach

-- Marriott Courtyard San Francisco Downtown – close to Union Square, Chinatown, SOMA
+- Marriott Courtyard San Francisco Downtown – great location close to Union Square, Chinatown, and SOMA

 Day 2: San Francisco to Monterey